 Dr. Schor of the National Institutes of Health and Deputy Director of the National Institute of Neurological Disorders and Stroke has no relevant financial relationships to disclose.)

 Dr. Packer of George Washington University and Children’s National Health System received honorariums from AstraZeneca and Novartis as an advisory board member.)

-This article includes discussion of sequelae of surgery, radiation therapy, and chemotherapy in patients with central nervous system (CNS) tumors.
+This article includes discussion of sequelae of surgery, radiation therapy, chemotherapy, and immunotherapy in patients with central nervous system (CNS) tumors.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.